jweiland-net/jwauth/Documentation/Administrator/Index.rst

 What about "Logout"?
 ^^^^^^^^^^^^^^^^^^^^

 Ah yeah.
 That's funny?
-Users with matched IP addresses are authentificated with EACH request.
+Users with matched IP addresses are authenticated with EACH request.
 You can't logout.
 So, if you press "Logout" the page reloads, we have a new request and you're logged in again.